Xen0ph0n/MIDAS/README.md

 <br><br>
 Installation: Install all of the prereqs listed above. <br> Place midas.py, midasdb.cfg, and midasyararules.yar in a directory which is NOT the path to be scanned. <br>
-Configure your DB Server / DB / Collection info inside of midas.cfg (note it comes set up to connect to localhost:27017 DB = test Collection = metadata ) <br>
+Configure your DB Server / DB / Collection info inside of midas-settings.cfg (note it comes set up to connect to localhost:27017 DB = test Collection = metadata ) <br>
+You can also set a YaraRules file and designate a log file in midas-settings.cfg (default is midasyararules.yar and midas.log)
 PROFIT!
 <br><br>

-- USAGE midas.py [options] /path/to/files
 - Currently the program works to extract exif data from all files in a given directory.
 - It computes an MD5hash and time stamp for each file and add that to the JSON
 - It then adds the metadata in json format to a mongo DB collection of your chosing
-- Then it will use the information in (-y TARG default:"midasyararules.yar") to perform detection based on the metadata.
-Detections will be logged at a WARNING level for easy ident and also added to the JSON data with key 'YaraAlerts'
+- Then it will use Yara to perform detections in the metadata (or whole files with -f) Detections will be logged at a WARNING level for easy ident and also added to the JSON data with key 'YaraAlerts'
 - It then has the ability to either (-d) delete or (-m) move files once scanned to a configurable destination.
 - It will then pause 15 seconds (configurable with -s) and repeat this process with no further interaction, logging all DB Submissions, and file moves/deletes

 Please contact me at chris@xenosec.org with any questions.

 USAGE Example: <br>
-usage: midas.py [-h] [-S] [-d] [-y YARARULES] [-l LOGS] [-m MOVE] [-s SLEEP] Path <br><br>
+usage: midas.py [-h] [-S] [-d] [-m MOVE] [-s SLEEP] Path <br><br>

 Metadata Inspection Database Alerting System <br><br>